datacentricdesign/iob22/assignments/05-covid-dashboard/step5.md

 }
 ```

-The data regarding the new cases is part of the `/summary` API along the details of each countries.
-The new cases are specifically in the key `Global`.
-This is an opportunity to see how to loop through a `dict`.
-In the following example, we see the construction `for key in json_data["Global"]` which means we loop through all the keys as par of the nested `dict` 'Global'.
-This gives us the ability to filter keys that start with 'New',including 'NewConfirmed', 'NewDeaths' and 'NewRecovered'.
+The data regarding the new COVID cases is part of the `/summary` API together with the details of each country.
+The new COVID cases are located at the key `Global`.
+This is an opportunity to see how to loop through a Python dictionary.
+In the following example, we see the construction `for key in json_data["Global"]`.
+It means we loop through all the keys as part of the nested Python dictionary 'Global'.
+It gives us the ability to filter keys that start with 'New', including 'NewConfirmed', 'NewDeaths' and 'NewRecovered'.

 The function `serve_summary_new()` looks as follows: